napatech/dpdk/ntacc_readme.md

 > Note: The number of possible filter items depends on the filter made and will vary depending on the complexity of the filter.

-> Note: The way the filter in this example is made, can be used for all rte_flow_items as long as only the filter values are changed.
+> Note: The way the filter in this example is made can be used for all rte_flow_items as long as only the filter values are changed.

 ```C++
 struct ipv4_adresses_s {